gglusman/genome-fingerprints/README.md

 If you find Genome Fingerprints useful for your work, please cite:
 Glusman G, Mauldin DE, Hood L and Robinson M. Ultrafast comparison of personal genomes via precomputed genome fingerprints.
 Front.
 Genet.
 2017 8:136.

+## Installing

 To install this software, simply clone this repository:
 	`git clone https://github.com/gglusman/genome-fingerprints`

+## Computing and comparing fingerprints

-Here are example commands on how to compute fingerprints, and then how to compare them.
+Here are example commands on how to compute fingerprints from genomes that are represented separately, each one in its own VCF, and then how to compare the resulting fingerprints.
 Anything in **bold**, please replace with parameter values and file names that make sense for your project.

 1. To create a fingerprint for a genome:
 	`bin/computeDMF.pl` **myGenome** **path-to-my-vcfs/myGenome.vcf.gz**